partheseas/gardens/Readme.md

 ```

 ### debug and trace
-The debug method is similar to `log`, but it will only print if `garden.verbose` or
+The debug method is similar to `log`, but it will only print if
-`gardens.configuration.verbose` is set to true.
-If both of these are `undefined` or `null`ish then
+`garden.options.verbose` is set to true.
+If this is `null`ish then
 the call will do nothing.

 The story for trace is similar, though it behaves more like `catch` than `log`, meaning